COOKWARE & BAKEWARE

 - Aluminium is popular for bakeware as it heats quickly and cooks evenly

-- This material is great value, easy to clean and is resistant to scratches, chips, cracks and peeling
+- This material is easy to clean and is resistant to scratches, chips, cracks and peeling

 - Many aluminium pans have an enamel coating on the outside and a non-stick coating on the inside